eclipse-bluechi/bluechi/README.developer.md

 After building, the following binaries are available:

-- `hirte`: the systemd service controller which is run on the main machine, sending commands to the agents and monitoring the progress
+- `bluechi`: the systemd service controller which is run on the main machine, sending commands to the agents and monitoring the progress
-- `hirte-agent`: the node agent unit which connects with the controller and executes commands on the node machine
+- `bluechi-agent`: the node agent unit which connects with the controller and executes commands on the node machine
-- `hirte-proxy`: an internally used application to resolve cross-node dependencies
+- `bluechi-proxy`: an internally used application to resolve cross-node dependencies
-- `hirtectl`: a helper (CLI) program to send an commands to the controller
+- `bluechictl`: a helper (CLI) program to send an commands to the controller

 #### Bindings

-Bindings for the D-Bus API of `hirte` are located in [src/bindings](./src/bindings/).
+Bindings for the D-Bus API of `BlueChi` are located in [src/bindings](./src/bindings/).
 Please refer to the [README.md](./src/bindings/README.md) for more details.

 A complete set of typed python bindings for the D-Bus API is auto-generated.
 On any change to any of the [interfaces](./data/),